SyncfusionExamples/how-to-set-folder-browser-cell-in-winforms-gridcontrol/README.md

-# How to set folder browser cell in winforms gridcontrol
+# How to Set Folder Browser Cell Type in WinForms GridControl?

 This example demonstrates how to set folder browser cell in [WinForms GridControl](https://www.syncfusion.com/winforms-ui-controls/grid-control).